 The DEVS formalism is independent of programming languages or software design choices.
-Indeed, there exist a variety of DEVS simulation engines implemented in several programming languages and distributed using HLA, CORBA middleware technologies or Web-Services [33, 34].
+Indeed, there exist a variety of DEVS simulation engines implemented in several programming languages and distributed using HLA, CORBA middleware technologies, or Web-Services [33, 34].
 However, interoperability issues arise among DEVS simulation engines.
 For example, implementation and design choice differences between DEVSJAVA and Adevs prevent sharing and reuse of the DEVS models.
 In the context of this paper, we refer to models implemented in different programming languages and executed using different simulation engines as heterogeneous models, given the same DEVS formal modeling framework.

 Aside from basic research in developing simulation environments such as DEVSJAVA to support combined logical and real-time simulations (Figure 1, bottom left), there has also been interest in distributed simulation given a single DEVS abstract simulator implementation (Figure 1, top left) (RTDEVS/CORBA [4] and DEVS/HLA [29]).
-Moreover, distributed simulations where models are implemented in different programming languages are also of interest as noted in the previous section.
+Moreover, distributed simulations where models are implemented in different programming language are also of interest as noted in the previous section.
 This is because a primary objective of reusing model implementation is to avoid recoding models expressed in different programming languages into a single programming language (Figure 1, bottom right).
 The interoperation between heterogeneous models can be considered as a general case of distributed simulation because different implementations of DEVS will run in different processes that communicate with HLA or general-purpose middleware such as CORBA (Figure 1, top right).

-Given these last two considerations, we can consider three approaches that enable mixed DEVS-based simulation interoperability: (i) adding translations directly into the models to account for differences between programming languages and alternative simulation engine designs, which can be automated to a large extent [35]; (ii) mapping different DEVS simulations to a middleware that is less formal than DEVS itself; and (iii) extending the number of programming languages
+Given these last two considerations, we can consider three approaches that enable mixed DEVS-based simulation interoperability: (i) adding translations directly into the models to account for differences between programming languages and alternative simulation engine designs, which can be automated to a large extent [35], (ii) mapping different DEVS simulations to a middleware that is less formal than DEVS itself, and (iii) extending the DEVS coupling interface schemes (i.e., the syntax and semantics of the DEVS ports and couplings) to support interoperation among different models and distinct simulators implemented in different programming languages.